Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### By the end of the Sprint Retrospective, the Scrum Team should have identified and planned improvements to increase its effectiveness.
+### True or False: By the end of the Sprint Retrospective, the Scrum Team should have identified and planned improvements to increase its effectiveness.

+- [x] True.
 - [ ] False.
-- [x] True.

 **[⬆ Back to Top](#table-of-contents)**